TheHive-Project/CortexDocs/analyzer_requirements.md

 ## Free Responders

 ### Wazuh
+This responder performs actions on [Wazuh](https://wazuh.com/), the open source security monitoring platform.
+It currently supports ad-hoc firewall blocking of ip observables.

-Perform Wazuh Active Response actions.
-Currently supports ad-hoc firewall blocking of IP addresses from an observable.
-The responder will use the provided `wazuh_agent_id` (custom field) to call back to the defined Wazuh manager to implement the AR action.
+The responder will use the provided `wazuh_agent_id` (custom field) to call back to the defined Wazuh manager to implement the active response action.

 #### Requirements
 The following options are required in the Wazuh Responder configuration: